curl/everything-curl/http-post.md

     curl -d name=admin -d shoesize=12 http://example.com/

-If the amount of data to send isn't really fit to put in a mere string on the command line, you can also read it off a file name in standard curl style:
+If the amount of data to send is not really fit to put in a mere string on the command line, you can also read it off a file name in standard curl style:

     curl -d @filename http://example.com